-- Professor of Early Modern History
+Professor of Early Modern History, Chair of Exams

-I specialise in early modern British history, with particular research interests in the ‘British crisis' of the 1640s; witchcraft; urban society; and cultural, ethnic and religious identity in Wales and Cornwall between 1450 and 1700.
-My most recent book is: ‘The Black Legend of Prince Rupert’s Dog: Witchcraft and Propaganda during the English Civil War' (University of Exeter Press, 2011).
-I have appeared on many radio and TV programmes, including ‘Who Do You Think You Are?', ‘The Great British Story: A People’s History’, ‘Inside Out', ‘Making History', ‘Word of Mouth’ and ‘The Roots of English'.
-In 2012, I received a Vice-Chancellor’s Teaching Award in recognition of my contribution to education at Southampton.
+Having completed my undergraduate studies in History and Archaeology, I went on to undertake a DPhil thesis at St Peter’s College, Oxford.
+I then held a Scouloudi Fellowship at the Institute of Historical Research in London and a British Academy Post-doctoral Research Fellowship at the University of Exeter before being appointed to my present post at Southampton.
+I specialise in early modern British history, with particular research interests in the British crisis of the 1640s; witchcraft; urban society; and cultural, ethnic and religious identity in Wales and Cornwall between 1450 and 1700.
+I have written a score of scholarly articles and seven monographs, including Soldiers and Strangers: An Ethnic History of the English War (Yale University Press, 2005); The Black Legend of Prince Rupert’s Dog: Witchcraft and Propaganda during the English Civil War (University of Exeter Press, 2011); and Water in the City: The Aqueducts and Underground Passages of Exeter (University of Exeter Press, 2014).
+I have also appeared on many local and national radio and TV programmes, including: ‘The World at One’; ‘Who Do You Think You Are?’; ‘Making History’; ‘The Great British Story: A People’s History’, ‘Inside Out’, ‘Spotlight’; ‘Word of Mouth’ and ‘The Roots of English’.
+I sit on the Council of the Royal Historical Society, on the advisory board of the Victoria County History and on the editorial advisory panel of BBC History Magazine.
+In 2012, I received a Vice-Chancellor’s Teaching Award in recognition of my outstanding contribution to education at the University of Southampton.